 From the second semester of this academic year, a new standing program will be available to international students who receive a scholarship from the Japanese Government or the Japan International Cooperation Agency (JICA).
 Students can complete their master’s degree program by taking lectures and seminars only in English.

-At the Graduate School of Economics, faculty who are at the forefront of research in their own fields with an abundance of practical experience will tackle various issues with the graduate students and give their best to conduct innovative and creative research.
-We welcome students with the ambition to join this exciting effort.
+At the Graduate School of Economics, faculty members will use their accumulation of research and abundance of practical experience in their own fields to tackle various issues together with the graduate students, and give their utmost to achieve innovative and creative research.
+We heartily welcome both Japanese and international students with the ambition to join this exciting operation.